anandwana001/android-interview/README.md

  - What callbacks trigger when a Dialog opens up?
 In both cases, the dialog is attached from the same activity/fragment and another activity/fragment.
  - What do `launchWhenCreated`, `launchWhenStarted`, and `launchWhenResumed` functions do?
  - Fragment Callbacks when moving from one fragment to another and coming back to prev one?
+ - Does onCreateView get called after coming to a fragment from top fragment?
+ -

 ### Networking
 - What is the role of OkHttp and Retrofit?